Limited Seats Available | Register Now!

 French accents are crucial for accurate pronunciation and comprehension.
 They include the acute (é), grave (è), circumflex (ê), tréma(ë), and cedilla (ç).
 Each accent changes the sound and meaning of words, aiding in correct pronunciation, clarity, and fluency.
 Learning the usage of these accents is essential for effective communication in French.

-The Five French Accent Marks and Types of French accent marks
+The Five French Accent Marks and Types of French Accent Marks

 1. Accent Aigu (é)